yuxianxu/readradio-react-nodejs/README.md

 - Support 76+ languages
 - Support save notes and check notes
 - User-generated content by submit wish list for favorite radio stations

+## Limit

+- Only support Chrome Browser by now
+- Works on desktop for Windows and Mac Chrome browser
+- Works on android cell pone or tablet with Chrome browser

 ## API Reference